-The Trustees will review this statement at least every three years and without delay after any significant change in circumstances or investment strategy.
+The Trustee will review this statement at least every three years and without delay after any significant change in circumstances or investment strategy.

-In preparing this statement, the Trustees consulted with the sponsoring employer.
+In preparing this statement, the Trustee consulted with the sponsoring employer.

-The Trustees will consult with the sponsoring employer before amending this statement.
+The Trustee will consult with the sponsoring employer before amending this statement.

-The Trustees received and considered written investment advice from a suitably skilled and professionally qualified adviser to help with the preparation of this statement.
+The Trustee received and considered written investment advice from a suitably skilled and professionally qualified adviser to help with the preparation of this statement.

-The Trustees will obtain and consider written advice from their investment adviser before amending this statement.
+The Trustee will obtain and consider written advice from its investment adviser before amending this statement.

-The principles set out in this statement have been agreed by the Truste es: --- -----
+The principles set out in this statement have been agreed by the Trust ee: -- -----

-For and on behalf of the Trustees of the Portmeirion Potteries Limited Retirements Benefits Scheme
+For and on behalf of the Trustee of the Federated Pension Scheme for Treloar Trust